-Although George Whitman’s version of Shakespeare and Co has reached cult status, it does owe much of that allure to the legacy of the original bookstore.
-Providing a communal meeting place for young aspiring creatives to intertwine, the literary culture that ensued has become legendary.
+Although George Whitman’s Shakespeare and Co has reached cult status, it does owe much of that allure to the legacy of the original bookstore as a locale for young creatives to intertwine.
 Imagine rubbing shoulders with Zelda and F. Scott Fitzgerald, sharing a drink with Ernest Hemingway, or attending a literary salon hosted by Gertrude Stein.
-My time travel goals = Paris in 1920.
+Reading about the original bookshop reminds me of the era depicted in Midnight in Paris – time travel goals!

-If only I could have my own Midnight in Paris moment.
-Sylvia Beach was quite an inertia breaker and literary maven herself, she sold (and even published) controversial novels that had been banned elsewhere, such as Lady Chatterley’s Lover by D.H.
+Sylvia Beach, inertia breaker and literary maven sold (and published) controversial novels that had been banned elsewhere, such as Lady Chatterley’s Lover by D.H.
 Lawrence and Ulysses by James Joyce.

-When George Whitman opened the bookstore on Rue de la Bûcherie in 1951, it struck a cord with a whole new generation of creatives – Richard Wright, Allen Ginsberg, William S. Burroughs, Henry Miller, Anaïs Nin to name but a few.
-While times had changed, some things remained the same – Shakespeare and Co possesses some kind of magnetism that attracts those wishing to challenge the status quo – from the Lost Generation to the Beat Generation and beyond.
+When George Whitman opened the bookstore on Rue de la Bûcherie in 1951, it struck a cord with a whole new generation of creatives – Richard Wright, Allen Ginsberg, William S. Burroughs, Henry Miller, Anaïs Nin.
+While times had changed, some things remained the same.
+Shakespeare and Co possesses a kind of magnetism that attracts those wishing to challenge the status quo, from the Lost Generation to the Beat Generation and beyond.

-Located on the Left Bank of Paris across the street from Notre Dame and the Seine, you will easily stumble upon this charming bookshop even without going out of your way.
-If you search for Shakespeare and Co on Google Maps you may chuckle at the description – funky, legendary independent bookshop.
-That really does sum it up.
+Located on the Left Bank of Paris across the street from Notre Dame and the Seine, you will easily find this lovely literary institution.
+If you search for Shakespeare and Co on Google Maps you may chuckle at the description – funky, legendary independent bookshop, but that really does sum it up.
 It’s the perfect nook to relax and buy a couple of books to read during your travels.
-They even stamp your book to commemorate your purchase.
-I picked up a copy of Mrs Dalloway by Virginia Woolf (a subtle nod to the Modernist origins of the shop) to read on the train from Paris to London.
-There is also a cafe next door that serves tea and coffee with outdoor tables where you can while away the afternoon in the sunshine with million dollar views of the River Seine.
+When you buy a book, they stamp the title page to commemorate your purchase.
+I bought Mrs Dalloway by Virginia Woolf for my train journey to London, a subtle nod to the Modernist origins of the bookshop.

-You cannot take photos inside the shop out of respect for other readers, which is a lovely gesture really, but be sure to look out for the doorway inscribed with the words, “be not inhospitable to strangers, lest they be angels in disguise” as you pass.
-George Whitman was inspired by this philosophy while travelling in Central America and instilled this same concept back home, offering writers, artists, and intellectuals a place to sleep, creating a sanctuary amongst the books.
+You cannot take photos inside the bookshop out of respect for those reading, but be sure to look out for the doorway inscribed with the words, “be not inhospitable to strangers, lest they be angels in disguise” as you pass.
+George Whitman was inspired by this philosophy while travelling and instilled this concept in the bookshop – offering writers, artists, and intellectuals a place to sleep, creating a sanctuary amongst the books.